StackExchange/dnscontrol/documentation/functions/global/require.md

 the currently-executing file.
 If  the path string ends with `.json`, `require()` returns the `JSON.parse()` of the file's contents.

-If the path string begins with a `.`, it is interpreted relative to the currently-loading file (which may not be the file where the `require()` statement is, if called within a function), otherwise it is interpreted relative to the program's working directory at the time of the call.
+If the path string begins with a `./`, it is interpreted relative to the currently-loading file (which may not be the file where the `require()` statement is, if called within a function).
+Otherwise it is interpreted relative to the program's working directory at the time of the call.